 Enter the percentage to which eligible basis was increased.
-For example, if the eligible basis was increased to 120%, enter 120.
+For example, if the eligible basis was increased to 120%, enter "120."
 See section 42(d)(5)(C) for definitions of a qualified census tract and a difficult development area, and for other details.

-Note: Before increasing eligible basis, the eligible basis must be reduced by any Federal subsidy that the taxpayer elects to exclude from eligible basis and any Federal grant received.
+Note: Before increasing eligible basis, the eligible basis must be reduced by any Federal subsidy, which the taxpayer elects to exclude from eligible basis, and any Federal grant received.

-Line 4.-Enter the percentage of the aggregate basis of the building financed by certain tax-exempt bonds.
+Line 4.
+Enter the percentage of the aggregate basis of the building and land on which the building is located is financed by certain tax-exempt bonds.
 If this amount is zero, enter zero (do not leave this line blank).

-Line 5.-The placed-in-service date for a residential rental building is the date the first unit in the building is ready and available for occupancy under state or local law.
+Line 5.
+The placed-in-service date for a residential rental building is the date the first unit in the building is ready and available for occupancy under state or local law.
 Rehabilitation expenditures treated as a separate new building under section 42(e) are placed in service at the close of any 24-month period over which the expenditures are aggregated, whether or not the building is occupied during the rehabilitation period.

-Line 6.-Generally, a building is treated as federally subsidized if at any time during the tax year or any prior tax year there is outstanding any tax-exempt bond financing or any below-market Federal loan, the proceeds of which are used (directly or indirectly) for the building or its operation.
+Line 6.
+Generally, a building is treated as federally subsidized if at any time during the tax year or any prior tax year there is outstanding any tax-exempt bond financing or any below-market Federal loan, the proceeds of which are used (directly or indirectly) for the building or its operation.

-However, buildings receiving assistance under the Home Investment Partnership Act (as in effect on August 10, 1993) are not treated as federally subsidized if 40% or more of the residential units in the building are occupied by individuals whose income is 50% or less of the area median gross income.
-Buildings located in New York City receiving this assistance are not treated as federally subsidized if 25% or more of the residential units in the building are occupied by individuals whose income is 50% or less of the area median gross income.
+However, under section 42(i)(2)(E) buildings receiving assistance under the Home Investment Partnership Act (as in effect on August 10, 1993) or the Native American Housing Assistance and Self-Determination Act of 1996 (as in effect on October 1, 1997) are not treated as federally subsidized if 40% or more of the residential units in the building are occupied by individuals whose income is 50% or less of the area median gross income.
+Buildings located in New York City receiving this assistance are not treated as federally subsidized if 25% or more of the residential units in the building are occupied by individuals whose income is 50% or less of the area median gross